francois-vincent/clingon/README.rst

 - Duplicate option,
 - Missing value of option,
 - Type of option if numerical option (also for lists of numbers),
-- Number of elements in list option must match that of default if default is non empty,
+- Number of elements in list option must match that of default if default is non empty.

 There's more
 ~~~~~~~~~~~~